-Why do we need a National Sepsis Registry?
+Why do we need a National Sepsis Data Trust?

-- To inform who is at risk for sepsis and why.
+- Inform who is most at risk of sepsis and why;

-- To identify disparities in access to care and services to focus equity initiatives.
+- Identify disparities in access to care/services and focus equity initiatives;

 We need better sepsis data; data that is better organized, better integrated, and more useful to patients, providers, and researchers.

 To accomplish this will take time.
-The National Sepsis Registry Initiative looks forward to working with all sepsis stakeholders to chart a path forward to create a National Sepsis Registry, connecting clinical, claims, and patient-generated data, as well as health and social outcomes.
+National Sepsis Data Trust Initiative looks forward to working with all sepsis stakeholders to chart a path forward to create a National Sepsis Data Trust.